 Once introduced into an area or farm, CWD prions are highly contagious and can spread quickly.
 More than a year might pass before an infected animal develops symptoms which include drastic weight loss (wasting), stumbling, listlessness and other neurologic symptoms.
 CWD is fatal and there are no treatments or vaccines.

-CWD priors have been detected in raw, cooked (grilled and boiled), and cured meat from infected elk.
+CWD prions have been detected in raw, cooked (grilled and boiled), and cured meat from infected elk.
 Grilling meat to medium-well substantially increased detection of prions.
 Heat disrupts tissues and releases prions trapped within them.

 So far, CWD has not been detected in humans.
 However, there is a potential risk of human exposure to small numbers of prions through handling and consuming infected cervids.